jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 ### The Smuggler's Tunnel

 The **Smuggler’s Tunnel** is a lifeline between **Thieves Key** and **Netrus**, cutting through miles of treacherous terrain that would otherwise take weeks to navigate overland.
 While at first glance the tunnel may seem like a marvel of ancient craftsmanship, closer inspection reveals its more improvised nature.
 The stonework is uneven, as if hastily carved by many hands over time, with sections reinforced with mismatched materials.
 Cracks riddle the walls, and patches of ice creep in through the roof.
-A narrow river of freezing water snakes through the middle of the tunnel, glistening under the sparse light, barely held back by makeshift barriers.

-Your journey through the tunnel will be as dangerous as the Roc-haunted skies above.
-The path ahead is dark, cold, and fraught with hazards—both natural and unnatural.

 ![Ice Cave](images/ice-cave.jpg)